The Fog of War: Summary

-Composed of archival footage, recordings from the 1960s of conversations of the United States Cabinet, and new interviews with former—Secretary of Defense Robert McNamara, The Fog of War depicts McNamara's life, as seen from his perspective as an eighty-five-year-old man.
+Composed of archival footage, recordings from the 1960s of conversations of the United States Cabinet, and new interviews with former Secretary of Defense Robert McNamara, The Fog of War depicts McNamara's life, as seen from his perspective as an eighty-five-year-old man.
 It is divided into eleven sections based upon "lessons" Morris derived from his interviews with McNamara, as well as the eleven lessons presented at the end of McNamara's 1995 book, In Retrospect: The Tragedy and Lessons of Vietnam (written with Brian VanDeMark).

 Born in San Francisco during World War I, McNamara says his earliest memory is of American troops returning from Europe.
-Coming from humble origins, he graduated from University of California, Berkeley, where he met his first wife, Margaret Craig, and Harvard Business School, where he went on to teach.
+Coming from humble origins, he graduated from University of California, Berkeley and Harvard Business School, where he went on to teach.
+He met his first wife, Margaret Craig, at Berkeley.
 During World War II, he served as an officer in the Army Air Forces under General Curtis LeMay, who was later Chief of Staff of the Air Force while McNamara was Secretary of Defense.

 After the war, McNamara was one of the Whiz Kids at Ford Motor Company, of which he was briefly president before he left to become Secretary of Defense for newly elected President John F. Kennedy, a role he continued to hold, until 1968, under President Lyndon Johnson.
 As Secretary of Defense, McNamara was a controversial figure, and in the film he discusses, in particular, his involvement in the Cuban Missile Crisis and the escalation of the Vietnam War.
 At some points, McNamara speaks openly and critically about the actions of himself and others, while at others, he is somewhat defensive and withholding.